NicolaFerracin/c-course/README.md

 - we can add the concept of magic number set to a special value, which would help us validating strings.
 This is because we always operate with memory addresses, so once the memory allocated to a lps instance has been freed, we could still try to access it via release/retaing, but that would give us garbage values.
 Adding a validation check by using the magic number, prevents this from happening

 Refer to the `lesson-016/lesson.c` file for the full commented code.

+## Lesson 17

+Refer to the `lesson-017/lesson.c` file for the full commented code.